SECURE 2.0 · IRS Uniform Lifetime Table · RMDs begin at age 75 · 2026 Tax / IRMAA Code

 What is this?

-This tool was built specifically to model large IRA balances and the cascading RMD effects that can follow unexpected growth.
+The tool is particularly well-suited to modeling large pre-tax balances and the cascading RMD effects that can follow unexpected growth.
 Once an IRA grows large enough, RMDs can push you into higher tax brackets, trigger IRMAA surcharges, and — for a surviving spouse filing single — cause a severe "Widow's Tax" cliff.
-This tool makes those dynamics visible.
+This tool makes those dynamics visible across all your retirement accounts, not just the IRA.

 What can I explore?